 Speak with a Skilled Medical Malpractice Attorney Today

-With offices in Baltimore, Maryland, and Washington, D.C, the legal team at Schochor and Staton, P.A. provides committed, trusted legal service if you suffer a Never Event or other form of medical negligence.
+With offices in Baltimore, Maryland, and Washington, D.C, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. provides committed, trusted legal service if you suffer a Never Event or other form of medical negligence.
 Contact us or call 410-234-1000 to schedule a free consultation to discuss your case.